 Best sewing machine for advanced sewers

-The Janome 4120QDC is full of cutting-edge features and powerful technology to help you realize your creative potential.
-With 120 stitches, twin-needle functionality for superior editing capabilities, and mirror stitching, this special sewing machine has what it takes!
+The Janome 4120QDC is full of cutting-edge features and robust technology to help you realize your creative potential.
+With 120 stitches, twin-needle functionality for superior editing capabilities, and mirror stitching, this particular sewing machine has what it takes!
 This is your super-premium option recommended for advanced sewers and true sewing lovers.

 - Machine size: W 15″ x H 8.4″ x D 6.9″